ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Amazon S3 integration
 If you are using AWS S3 connection for your cloud, you can use the following storage server to replicate it to IPFS with a minimal disruption of your workflow.
 It is forked from the popular object storage server MinIO by the long standing IPFS company RTrade, and should be eventually reintegrated into MinIO natively.

+#### Make IPFS an alternative storage in your NextCloud app
+This is made possible by the following open source project: https://github.com/justicenode/files_external_ipfs

 #### Deploy your GitHub website on IPFS
 With Fleek.co (ex-Temporal), you write your website on Github, then deploy it on IPFS in a few clics.
 Upon updating it on GitHub, it's updated online too.